spaghetti-source/algorithm/README.md

 C++ implementations of algorithms
 =========

-These are my C++ implementations for some (typical) algorithms.
+These codes are my C++ implementations of algorithms, which are written for explanating/understanding algorithms.

-The codes are written for understanding the algorithms, hence these are not optimized for the performance.
-(However, I often use these codes for the research purpose.)
+I publish these codes in *public domain.*

-These codes are  *public domain*.
-You can use them for any purpose.
+You can use these codes for any purpose without any warranty.
-(I recommend you to "re-implement" the codes for your purpose)
+(but I strongly recommend you to "re-implement" the codes for your purpose.)

 author: Takanori MAEHARA (e-mail: maehara@prefield.com / twitter: @tmaehara)